Jorj91/sentiment_reputation_monitoring/README.md

-This is the README file for the MLOps project.
+This is the README file for the MLOps project on Automated sentiment analysis.